ganindu7/deepnotes/topics/utils/communication_setup.md

 <span style="background-color:LightYellow">
-Note the use of the interface `enp0s31f6` in the command, it's slightly different from the familiar ssh command syntax.  </span>
+Note the use of the interface `enp0s31f6` in the command, it's slightly different from the familiar ssh command syntax. each computer and network interface is differnt so you will need to find the network interface name that is right </span>